emanzione/mhlab.tech/content/code/backend-services-02-auth-service-01/index.md

 Normally the Authorization process is useful for all the applications that can interact with the backend: the game, the website, the mobile app, the store, etc. For this reason a good way to implement this service is on top of __HTTP__, as a __REST API__.

-Another important requirement is the documentation: the API surface should be easily usable by any other developer who wants to interact with it, so a documentation/reference is needed.
+Another important requirement is the documentation: the API surface should be easily usable by any developer who wants to interact with it, so a documentation/reference is needed.
 [Swagger](https://swagger.io/) is a nice tool for this purpose and it comes with a useful integration for ASP.NET: [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore).

 Also, remember that all services are [cloud-native](https://en.wikipedia.org/wiki/Cloud_native_computing) applications.
 This brings in some more requirements, in particular the fact it must horizontally scale.
 This means it needs to be stateless and multiple instances of this service could run concurrently in the architecture.